YOWCT/internal-red-tape-reduction-report/content/pages/annex-1.md

 * It is recommended that this workshop be split into two sessions because there is a lot of content to flesh out.
 Therefore, the first workshop focuses on the drivers and the following workshop tackles the results.
 Once enough content is collected to illustrate the accompanying drivers and associated challenges, it will be time to begin analyzing some of their impacts.
 This analysis will lead us to the next workshop, which deals with root cause analysis.

+###### Root cause analysis

-**Root cause analysis:** Following the task decomposition, participants in the staffing stream moved on to identify the root causes of each of the challenges found within the most painful tasks/steps.
+Following the task decomposition, participants in the staffing stream moved on to identify the root causes of each of the challenges found within the most painful tasks/steps.
 The objective was to uncover the causes of each of the major challenges that were previously identified.

 * **Note to reader:** The exercise should focus on the most likely and the most impactful challenges in the user’s experience.
 Note that these may change after the user interviews and that the step may have to be revisited.